Reviewing Provident Financial (FPLPY) & The Competition

 |2.46

-As a group, “Personal credit institutions” companies have a potential downside of 27.44%.
-Given Provident Financial’s peers stronger consensus rating and higher probable upside, analysts clearly believe Provident Financial has less favorable growth aspects than its peers.
+As a group, “Personal credit institutions” companies have a potential downside of 25.84%.
+Given Provident Financial’s rivals stronger consensus rating and higher possible upside, analysts clearly believe Provident Financial has less favorable growth aspects than its rivals.

 Summary

-Provident Financial peers beat Provident Financial on 12 of the 13 factors compared.
+Provident Financial rivals beat Provident Financial on 12 of the 13 factors compared.

 Provident Financial Plc engages in the business of supplying personal credit products.
 It operates through four segments: Vanquis Bank, Consumer Credit Division, Moneybarn and Central.
 The Vanquis Bank segment issues credit cards to people who are often declined by mainstream card providers.
 The Consumer Credit division segment offers home credit loans; online lending; and operates as loan guarantor.
 The Moneybarn segment includes non-standard vehicle finance.
 The company was founded by Joshua Kelley Waddilove in 1880 and is headquartered in Bradford, United Kingdom.